jkciw/bitcoinknowledge/Mining/Mining Probabilities.md

 <br>
 Understanding the above equations using an example would be helpful.
 Consider a miner with a constant hash rate of 333 PHs, difficulty of 40.64G, block reward of 25 BTC, for 24 hrs.
 The Probability mass function (PMF) plot is shown below<br>
 ![](images/pmf_24hrs.png)<br>
 As can be seen from the plot, the miner has ~ 3% chance of finding 165 no of blocks in 24 hrs.
 The same miner has  ~35% chance of finding 1 block in 10 minutes.
-The PMF plot is shown below. <br>
+The PMF plot is shown below.
 ![](images/pmf_10_min.png)
 <br>
 The variance in the expected BTC reward calculated using (10) for 24 hr period is 103020 BTC.
 The standard deviation of the expected reward is 320.97 BTC.
 As can be seen, the miner suffers from quite a large block reward deviation.